ndexcontent/ndexncipidloader/README.rst

 **Example usage**

-This example assumes files for :code:`--genesymbol, --networkattrib, --loadplan` are in the current working directory, SIF files are in the :code:`sif/` directory, and a configuration file has been created in current working directory and named :code:`conf`
+This example assumes files SIF files are in the :code:`sif/` directory, and a configuration file has been created in current working directory and named :code:`conf`

 .. code-block::

-   docker run -v `pwd`:`pwd` -w `pwd` coleslawndex/ndexncipidloader:0.1.0 loadndexncipidloader.py --conf conf --genesymbol gene_symbol_mapping.json --style style.cx --loadplan loadplan.json --networkattrib netattrib.tsv sif
+   docker run -v `pwd`:`pwd` -w `pwd` coleslawndex/ndexncipidloader:0.1.0 loadndexncipidloader.py --conf conf sif

 Credits